bartificer/programming-by-stealth/docs/pbs91.md

 Notice the leading comma to discard the un-wanted first item in the array.

-so far we have been breaking a single time into pieces, what if we wanted to find all times in a long string of text?
+So far we have been breaking a single time into pieces, what if we wanted to find all times in a long string of text?
 This is where the global flag comes into play.

 If the RE that `.exec()` is called on has the global (`g`) flag set then the RE object becomes *stateful* and remembers the location in a string immediately following the previous match.
 If you pass the same string in again the search will resume from where it left off.
 This will keep happening until there are no more matches, at which point `null` will be returned, and the internal state gets reset.